Skip to main content

 "sha256"

-Claim name containing group information
+Claim or group/role attribute name containing groups

 rolesMapping